fi-group/clearly-hub-qgis/README.md

 ## Installation

 The plugin will be available at the official QGIS plugin repository!
-If you still wish to install it via this repository, put these folder in the QGIS plugin folder, usually found in:
+If you still wish to install it via this repository, put this folder in the QGIS plugin folder, usually found in:
 ```
 Go to menu Settings -> User profiles -> Open active profile folder